Do I have to have any special

 room and board while in Mexico, and transportation between San Diego

 and Mexico.
-In
+This

 Back